spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

     }
 ```

 Be aware that this can lead to a hit in performance.
-When processing media the medialibrary has to perform queries to fetch each separate model.
+When processing media the media library has to perform queries to fetch each separate model.